 There are an estimated 850,000 people living with dementia in the UK, the majority of these are over the age of 65 and living with other health conditions.
 This can mean that they are more vulnerable to developing infections and experiencing severe symptoms.
 Here we provide some information about COVID-19 and dementia and some information about managing at this difficult time.
 We hope you find it useful.

 Current UK Government restrictions have been put into place to stop the spread of coronavirus (COVID-19).
-These include social distancing measures that restrict us from leaving our homes unless for essential food shopping or to exercise once a day.
-Living with dementia, and supporting loved ones with dementia, can be challenging, therefore such restrictions may make day to day life difficult for those living with dementia, and their families and carers.
+These include social distancing measures such reducing the amount of time we spend in public spaces and keeping 2 meters apart from people outside of our homes.
+For some more vulnerable people measures involve “shielding”.
+This means not leaving the house unless for essential reasons such as a medical appointment.
+Living with dementia, and supporting loved ones with dementia, can be challenging.
+Therefore such restrictions may make day to day life difficult for those living with dementia, and their families and carers.

 What is COVID-19?

-COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, and it may cause shortness of breath.
+COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, loss of smell or taste, and it may cause shortness of breath.
+For someone with dementia, delirium can also be a common symptom.

-Vulnerable people such as those living with respiratory disorders, high blood pressure or diabetes, and everyone over the age of 70 have been asked to stay at home for the next 12 weeks.
-This measure will ensure people at high risk of developing more severe symptoms of COVID-19 are kept safe.
+Vulnerable people such as those living with respiratory disorders, high blood pressure or diabetes, and everyone over the age of 70 have been asked to stay at home as much as possible.
+This measure will ensure people at high risk of developing more severe symptoms of covid-19 are kept safe.

 If you, or someone you live with develops symptoms you must self-isolate for 14 days.
 This is a vital measure that will help to contain the virus and not spread it to others.